jcorbino/mole/JOSS/paper.md

 # Summary

 MOLE is a high-quality (C++ & MATLAB) library that implements high-order mimetic operators.
 It provides discrete analogs of the most common vector calculus operators: Divergence, Gradient, Curl, and Laplacian.
-These operators (matrices) act on staggered grids (uniform, nonuniform, and curvilinear) and they satisfy local and global conservation laws.
+These operators (matrices) act on staggered grids (uniform, nonuniform, and curvilinear) and they satisfy local and global conservation laws [@R200203] [@R200305].
 MOLE's operators can be utilized to develop code for solving partial differential equations (PDEs).

 The mathematics are based on the work of [@Corbino].
 In addition, the user may find useful previous publications such as [@Castillo], in which similar operators are derived using a matrix analysis approach.

 # Mimetic operators

 Mimetic finite-difference operators, Divergence (**D**), Gradient (**G**), Curl (**C**), and Laplacian (**L**) are discrete analogs of their corresponding continuum operators.
-These mimetic finite-difference operators satisfy in the discrete sense the vector identities that the continuum ones do, making them more faithful to the physics [@Corbino].
+These mimetic finite-difference operators satisfy in the discrete sense the vector identities that the continuum ones do [@R200301], making them more faithful to the physics [@Corbino].

-The basis of higher-dimensional operators, as well of more sophisticated operators such as the Laplacian or the Biharmonic operator are the one-dimensional mimetic **G** and **D** operators.
+The basis of higher-dimensional operators, as well of more sophisticated operators such as the Laplacian or the Biharmonic operator are the one-dimensional mimetic **G** and **D** operators, together with high-order mimetic interpolation operators [@R200202], also contained in the library.
 These finite-dimensional operators can be reused throughout the model and they provide a higher level of abstraction at the time of solving differential equations.

 These operators, have been used to write codes to solve PDEs of different types [@Jared], [@Bazan], [@Boada], [@Boada2], [@Rojas], [@Jorge], [@Josep], [@Abouali].
 For an overview of mimetic methods of different types see the book by Castillo and Miranda and the references there in [@Miranda].